iviang/IDX-Exchange-DS-2026/README.md

-﻿# IDX-Exchange-DS-2026
-IDX Exchange 2026 Data Science Internship Project

-## Author
-Vivian Nguyen (ds49)

-## Project Prompt
-Predicting California Property Close Price (Final Sales)
+# Predicting California Property Close Price (Final Sales)
+This repository contains Python code for data preprocessing, model development, evaluation, and prediction of the ClosePrice of single-family residential properties in California.
+Documentation is included to explain the methodology, assumptions, and decisions made throughout the analysis process.
+The workflow is organized into notebooks that inform a deployed Streamlit app built through a separate repository (most recent version: <https://github.com/iviang/IDX-DS26-streamlit-v3>).
+App is deployed at: <https://idx-ds26-app-v3-o8iv5baqvzgg2rb99jfviw.streamlit.app/>

+## Project Objective
+The formal task of this project is to develop a machine learning model to predict the close price of any single residential property (currently for sale or not for sale) in California based on its characteristics at the time of the query.

-## Contents
+## Repository Contents
 - Data preprocessing scripts
 - Model development
 - Model training
 - Model evaluation
 - Price prediction
 - Project documentation

-## Description
-This repository contains Python code for data preprocessing, model development, evaluation, and prediction of the ClosePrice of single-family residential properties in California.
-Documentation is included to explain the methodology, assumptions, and decisions made throughout the analysis process.
-The workflow is organized into notebooks that inform a deployed Streamlit app built through a separate repository (most recent version: <https://github.com/iviang/IDX-DS26-streamlit-v3>).
-App is deployed at: <https://idx-ds26-app-v3-o8iv5baqvzgg2rb99jfviw.streamlit.app/>

 | Notebook | Purpose |
 |---|---|